 1. Fast hiring

 One of the problems companies face during recruitment is a long and slow hiring process.
-This can give rise to a number of problems including losing the best candidates, financial strain and the impact of taking core staff away from their roles to interview many candidates.
+This can give rise to several problems.
+These include losing the best candidates.
+There is also financial strain and the impact of taking core staff away from their roles to interview candidates.

 Video interviewing dramatically cuts this time.
-Enabling hiring managers to review multiple one-way video interviews in the time it takes to complete even one phone interview.
-This is especially important when you know within the first few minutes of an interview someone is a bad fit, but you have to see the interview through to the end to be polite and fair.
+It enables hiring managers to review many one-way video interviews in the time it takes to complete even one phone interview.
+This is especially important when you know that someone is a bad fit within the first few minutes of an interview.
+You have to see the interview through to the end to be polite and fair.

 Streamlining and speeding up the hiring process is extremely important in industries with talent shortages such as Engineering and IT.

 This can be critical as it will allow you to respond and contact candidates immediately before your competitors.

 Companies that are using video interviews are deemed innovative by 98% of candidates.
 This is an important statistic to focus on, as many critiques of video interviews worry about the perception they give off to candidates.